Jason-Joannou/FSD-2024/api_microservice/docs/api/endpoints.md

 ## POST /candlestick_chart

-Gener

-ates a candlestick chart based on the provided data.
+Generates a candlestick chart based on the provided data.

 **Arguments:**